Muridae: In literature

 Murids feature in literature, including folk tales and fairy stories.
+Among Aesop's Fables are The Cat and the Mice and The Frog and the Mouse.
 In the Pied Piper of Hamelin, retold in many versions since the 14th century, including one by the Brothers Grimm, a rat-catcher lures the town's rats into the river, but the mayor refuses to pay him.
 In revenge, the rat-catcher lures away all the children of the town, never to return.
 Mice feature in some of Beatrix Potter's small books, including The Tale of Two Bad Mice (1904), The Tale of Mrs Tittlemouse (1910), The Tale of Johnny Town-Mouse (1918), and The Tailor of Gloucester (1903), which last was described by J. R. R. Tolkien as perhaps the nearest to his idea of a fairy story, the rest being "beast-fables".
-Among Aesop's Fables are The Cat and the Mice and The Frog and the Mouse.
+The Redwall series of Brian Jacques detail the quests of mice and other woodland species.
 In James Herbert's first novel, The Rats, (1974), a vagrant is attacked and eaten alive by a pack of giant rats; further attacks follow.